dotnet/arcade/Documentation/UnifiedBuild/UB-Roadmap-Gantt.md

 **Depenendency Flow Switch**

-Swith to the new flat dependency flow between VMR and product repos.
+Switch to the new flat dependency flow between VMR and product repos.

 ## Release Infra area